argylesock/crokinole-tourney/README.md

 [2]: https://en.wikipedia.org/wiki/Single-elimination_tournament

 At the [Denver Cronkinole Club][3], we've found this approach works well for 20 players.
-The initial stage consists of 4 games that lasts about 2 1/2 hours followed by 3 games that lasts about 1 1/2 hours.
+The initial stage consists of 4 competition rounds and lasts about 2 1/2 hours followed by a stage of 3 elimnation rounds, starting with 8 players, that lasts about 1 1/2 hours.

 [3]: https://www.denvercrokinoleclub.com/